 - Non-renewal of a paid plan

-Evaluating customer satisfaction by monitoring social media will help any business to improve their product and services.
-It will help in providing exceptional customer service, which is essential in building customer loyalty.
+Social media networking platforms are one of the best medium to reach your customers, engage with them, and address their issues.
+Evaluating Customer Satisfaction by monitoring social media helps businesses to improve their products and services.
+It will further help in enhancing and providing exceptional customer service, which is essential in building customer loyalty.

 Importance of Social Media Listening

 - Use it for improvements and new product development

 - Use it to find out what bothers your customers

 - Use it to measure customer satisfaction and dissatisfaction